A Personalised Formal Verification Framework for Monitoring Activities of Daily Living of Older Adults Living Independently in Their Homes: Data Processing and Models

 \subsection{Formalism and Property Specification}

-We are interested in modelling behaviour over time.
+Our focus is on modelling behaviour over time.
 This makes the temporal logic LTL apt for our work as it allows us to specify properties using various temporal operators.
-In our work, we use LTL extended with past-time operators~\cite{pastLTL}, henceforward referred as past Linear Temporal Logic (pLTL), as it enables reasoning about events that have already occurred.
+In our work, we use LTL extended with past-time operators~\cite{pastLTL}, henceforward referred to as past Linear Temporal Logic (pLTL), as it enables reasoning about events that have already occurred.
 This extension offers practical expressiveness, allowing properties based on sequencing of events to be specified more clearly and compactly.

 We construct pLTL formulas, representing properties for a given participant (see next section), and then check whether all execution paths (sequences of states) of the model satisfy them.
 A formula consists of atomic propositions (a property inherent in the state of the model), propositional operators and temporal operators.
 Formally, formulas are generated according to the following BNF grammar: